manubot/rootstock/USAGE.md

 Then the user can review these changes and merge the pull request if they are acceptable.
 More information about this tool is available in [this manuscript](https://greenelab.github.io/manubot-gpt-manuscript/).

-You must provide a secret with name `OPENAI_API_KEY` containing your OpenAI API token.
+You need to change your repository settings to 1) provide a secret with name `OPENAI_API_KEY` containing your OpenAI API token, and 2) allow workflows to create pull requests.
-The easiest way to set this is to go to your GitHub user or organization's settings page and, within "Secrets and variables," select "Actions."
+For 1), go to the settings page and, within "Secrets and variables," select "Actions."
-Next, create a secret with the name `OPENAI_API_KEY` and the value of the API token.
+Next, create a repository secret with the name `OPENAI_API_KEY` and the value of the API token (you can also do this using "Organization secrets" if available).
+For 2), go to "Actions", "General", "Workflow permissions", and activate the checkbox "Allow GitHub Actions to create and approve pull requests."

 By default, the tool uses the model `text-davinci-003`.
 Make sure to check the [pricing](https://openai.com/api/pricing/) of the OpenAI API.
 With $0.02 per 1000 tokens using the most powerful AI models, the cost for a revision of a standard manuscript (around 35 paragraphs) should be around $0.50.